Shiv3003/Trading-Bot/README.md

-# Binance Futures Trading Bot (Testnet)
+# Binance Trading Bot 🤖

-A simplified trading bot to interact with Binance Futures Testnet using Python and the `python-binance` library.
+A simplified Binance Futures trading bot using the Testnet API.

 ## Features
-- Place MARKET and LIMIT orders
-- Place OCO Order
+- Market & Limit Orders
-- Place Stop-Loss Order
+- Stop-Loss Orders
-- Run Grid-Trading
-- Command-line input with validation
+- Grid Trading Strategy
+- OCO Orders (Spot only)
+- Secure `.env` usage
-- Logging for API actions and errors
+- Logging and CLI interface
-- Structured and reusable code

 ## Setup
+1. Clone this repo
+2. Run `pip install -r requirements.txt`
+3. Set your `.env` with testnet credentials
+4. Run `python main.py`

+> Educational use only.
+Use wisely and safely.

 ### 1. Clone the repo
 ```bash